kusmantopratama/Ci4datatables/README.md

 ## Description

 Library to make server side Datatables on CodeIgniter 4 to be **more easy**

+if you want to see video how to implement this package, you can visit my video on https://youtu.be/Lc_xMWmprBQ

 ## Requirements